MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-troubleshooting.md

 ---
 title: Troubleshooting errors in Data Activator
-description: Learn the meaning of errors in Data Activator and how to fix them
+description: Learn the meaning of errors in Data Activator, how to fix them, and troubleshoot common issues in this comprehensive troubleshooting guide
 author: jamesdhutton
 ms.author: jameshutton
-ms.topic: conceptual
+ms.topic: concept-article
-ms.custom:
+ms.custom: FY25Q1-Linter
-ms.date: 11/16/2023
+ms.date: 09/10/2024
+#customer intent: As a Fabric user I want to learn to troubleshoot Data Activator errors.
 ---

 # Troubleshoot Data Activator Errors

+If a problem occurs with any of your Data Activator events, objects, or triggers after you have created them, then Data Activator will send you an email alert containing an error code.
+This article explains the meaning of the error codes that you can receive, and describes the steps you can take to fix the associated problems.

 > [!IMPORTANT]
 > Data Activator is currently in preview.

-If a problem occurs with any of your Data Activator events, objects, or triggers after you have created them, then Data Activator will send you an email alert containing an error code.
-This article explains the meaning of the error codes that you can receive, and describes the steps you can take to fix the associated problems.

 ## Data ingestion error codes